ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 # Introduction To Database Schemas

 A database schema is a blueprint or architecture of how our data will look.
-It doesn’t hold data itself, but instead describes the shape and structure of the data and how it might be related to other data.
+It doesn't hold data itself, but instead describes the shape and structure of the data and how it might be related to other data.

 For example, this is a `customer` schema in MongoDB using Mongoose.